sm-go/go-compile-test/README.md

 - for Mac : GOOS=darwin GOARCH=amd64 go build -o macapp

 $ go install and go build - will compile the package in the current directory
-- if the package is main, `go build` will place the resulting executable in the current directory and `go install` will move the executable to GOPATH/bin
+- if the package is main, `go build` will place the resulting executable in the current directory and `go install` will move the executable to GOPATH/bin ($ ls ~/go/bin/) // will see executable file with project folder name
 - when running go install you use paths relative to GOPATH/src